Skip to content

 How can I save on modified car insurance?

-It might not always be easy to get cheap modified car insurance, but there are ways of reducing the cost of your car insurance premium, whatever type of car you have.
-Cutting down on your mileage, parking your car off the road and increasing your excess – provided you can afford it – can all help.
+It might not always be easy to get cheap modified car insurance, but there are possible ways of reducing the cost of your car insurance premium, whatever type of car you have.

 Compare car insurance quotes today and see what deals are available for modified cars.